Master of Science in Applied Sport and Exercise Nutrition

 Employment opportunities exist at a local, regional, national and international level.

-There is no course in Ireland currently specialising in Sport and Exercise Nutrition.
 The course is offered as a conversion programme for students that have previously completed science or health-based undergraduate degrees.
 It therefore gives students the opportunity to specialise in Sport and Exercise Nutrition.

 The blended nature of the delivery of the programme (i.e. some face-to-face sessions and some online lectures) means that the programme is suitable for students both nationally and internationally.